 This is explained in the section called 'Plan and organise estate resources' from the DfE's guidance on the fundamentals of good estate management.

 Trustees and local governors aren’t involved in on-the-ground premises management

-Your role in premises management should be strategic rather than operational.
+If you're a trustee or a local governor, your role in premises management should be strategic rather than operational.
 You should make sure your trust/academy is compliant and hold senior leaders accountable for this, rather than take charge of premises management duties directly.

 Designated members of staff, such as premises managers, are responsible for these duties.
 Schools may also procure support from specialist agencies.
 For example, if you're concerned about the quality of your school's water, you may need specialist information and advice from an agency.

 Delegate operational responsibility to staff members